-Colorado Medicare Supplement plans vary in cost depending on several factors.
-This includes your location, age, gender, your tobacco use, payment frequency, any eligible household discounts, and more.
-Taking these factors into consideration, the quotes below reference a 70-year-old female beneficiary.
+Colorado Medicare Supplement plans vary in cost depending on several factors, including location, age, gender, tobacco use, payment frequency, eligible household discounts, and more.
+Considering these factors, the quotes below reference a 70-year-old female beneficiary.

 In Colorado Springs, 57,212 Medicare beneficiaries are enrolled in one of the 29 Medicare Advantage plans.
 Of those enrolled, 52.39% are female, and 47.61% are male.

 All Colorado Medicare Advantage plans below have a $0 monthly premium.
 Humana Local PPO has the lowest maximum out-of-pocket (MOOP) cost of $4,440.

 Of all the plans below, Kaiser Permanente has the best rating.
 Its HMO plan has a perfect five-star rating with a $4,500 MOOP.
 UnitedHealthcare also has a high four-star rating for its HMO plan with the same MOOP of $4,500.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

-Keep in mind that the monthly premiums for the above plans are $0, but that does not mean the plans are free.
+Remember that the monthly premiums for the above plans are $0, but that does not mean the programs are free.
 Read more about out-of-pocket costs for Medicare Advantage plans.

 Medicare Supplement plans, also known as Medigap plans, work with Colorado Original Medicare by covering the costs that Original Medicare doesn’t cover, like copays.
 All Medigap plans are standardized nationwide, so benefits don’t change from state to state.
 The only difference will be the monthly premium.